Apply: World Intellectual Property Organization (WIPO) Indigenous Fellowship Programme 2019/2020 (Fully Funded to Geneva, Switzerland)

 Selection Criteria: The Indigenous Fellow will be selected on the basis of a demonstrated capacity to contribute directly to the approved program outputs established in the WIPO Program and Budget.
-The Fellow will need to be available to commence the Fellowship in Geneva in the course of January 2017.
+The Fellow will need to be available to commence the Fellowship in Geneva in the course of December 2018 or January 2019.

 Number of Awardees: One